Chart Color Schemes

 St Leonards features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-St Leonards' dwelling structures, as per the latest Census, consisted of 2.8% houses and 97.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-This contrasted with Sydney metro's figures of 41.1% houses and 58.9% other dwellings.
-Home ownership in St Leonards stood at 12.5%, with mortgaged dwellings at 17.8% and rented ones at 69.8%.
+St Leonards' dwelling structure, as per the latest Census, consisted of 2.8% houses and 97.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Sydney metro had 41.1% houses and 58.9% other dwellings.
+Home ownership in St Leonards was at 12.5%, with mortgaged dwellings at 17.8% and rented dwellings at 69.8%.
 The median monthly mortgage repayment was $2,600, below Sydney metro's average of $3,033.
 Median weekly rent in St Leonards was $600, compared to Sydney metro's $560.
-Nationally, St Leonards' mortgage repayments were higher at $1,863 and rents were substantially above the national figure of $375.
+Nationally, St Leonards' mortgage repayments were higher at $2,600 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing